 For an older child, it is important to design the child’s room to be a fun, stimulating environment so that they look forward to going to their room and entertaining themselves there.
 You can easily create a setup where there is room to grow, such that the space remains current for several years.
 With the plethora of skilled craftspeople available in Kenya, there is almost no limit to the creative ideas you can implement.
 If you have more than one child sharing the room, a great option is to get customized bunk beds or a Double-Decker, in a unique, fun design.

 Starting from the age of about two years, a child is ready to move from a crib into her own bed.
 Make sure the bed is low enough so she can easily climb in and out without assistance, and include a wooden guard rail to prevent her rolling out of bed.
-Some creative themes for a child’s room include a princess’ room, a football enthusiast, cars, different cartoon characters such as Nemo or toy story, or even a locally-applicable theme of your own design.
+Some creative themes for a baby room include a princess’ room, a football enthusiast, cars, different cartoon characters such as Nemo or toy story, or even a locally-applicable theme of your own design.

 Have a chest of drawers for additional clothing storage if cupboard space is limited.
 The top surface can double-up as a space to keep fun children’s books, a dim lamp or night-light, and a few well-placed toys.
 Although a toy chest may look good, it is advisable to store toys in clear plastic covered containers to keep the room neat and to enable the child to learn to tidy up by easily identifying where each item belongs.
-Another proudly Kenyan alternative that works well is to use different coloured woven baskets of varying sizes to store toys and materials for school.
+Another proudly Kenyan alternative that works well is to use different colored woven baskets of varying sizes to store toys and materials for school.

-A small table and chair or study desk and chair are appropriate from all ages, as children love to sit and ‘read’, colour, draw and play with friends, real or imaginary.
+A small table and chair or study desk and chair are appropriate for all ages, as children love to sit and ‘read’, colour, draw and play with friends, real or imaginary.
 Have plenty of shelving space for extra toys and books, and at this stage fun, simple blinds can be used instead of curtains.
-One advantage of these is ease of cleaning, to prevent the children’s’ room gathering excessive dust.
-For a child’s room, rugs are much more practical than wall-to-wall carpeting in our part of the world, to prevent accumulation of dust and allergens.
+One advantage of these is the ease of cleaning, to prevent the children’s’ room gathering excessive dust.
+For a baby room, rugs are much more practical than wall-to-wall carpeting in our part of the world, to prevent the accumulation of dust and allergens.